(Amy Crehore -middle- with collectors John Radzik and Audrey Wells at art opening in Santa Monica, CA in 2006)

 (One of the walls at Thinkspace Gallery, Amy Crehore's Solo Show, Los Angeles, CA 2009)

-On Feb.
-13, 2009, Amy Crehore opened her long-awaited solo show in Los Angeles
+In February 2009, Amy Crehore had a solo show in Los Angeles

-15 new paintings and 13 hand-painted, restored antique ukuleles, echoing the themes
+Crehore exhibited 15 new paintings and 13 hand-painted, restored antique ukuleles.

 on opening night.
 (See press .)
 The following night, Crehore took part in the "Movers